 As our Founder and Chairman, Mr. Schnatter also receives compensation under the August 9, 2007 Agreement for Services as Chairman (the "Chairman Agreement"), Agreement for Services as Founder (the "Founder Agreement") and Exclusive License Agreement (the "License Agreement").
 Under the Chairman and Founder Agreements, we agreed to make annual grants of stock options to Mr. Schnatter with a minimum grant date fair value of \$600,000 (\$300,000 under each agreement), or such greater amount as may be determined by the Compensation Committee.
 The actual total grant date fair value of Mr. Schnatter's awards in 2012 under the Chairman and Founder Agreements was approximately \$660,000, reflecting Mr. Schnatter's valuable contributions to the Company and to the strength and value of the Company's brand.
 These grants, which were made in February, 2012, with a two-year vesting period, were in addition to the awards granted to Mr. Schnatter under the Company's annual long-term incentive program.
 The Chairman Agreement will remain in effect so long as Mr. Schnatter is a director of the Company and remains Chairman as elected by our Board of Directors.
 The Founder Agreement will remain in effect until terminated by either party on 30 days' notice.
-Under the License Agreement, Mr. Schnatter granted the Company an exclusive right to use his identity in the Company's brand, in the United States and internationally.
+Under the License Agreement, Mr. Schnatter granted the Company an exclusive right to use his identity in the Company's current and future operation, and franchising, of pizza delivery and carry-out businesses and restaurants, including sales of related goods and services under the Papa John's brand, in the United States and internationally.
 This license grant allows the Company to use Mr. Schnatter's image, voice, photographs and film footage in connection with the Company's marketing and promotion of the Papa John's brand, both in the United States and internationally.
 We agreed that in exchange for the exclusive license grant, we will grant stock options in accordance with the provisions of the Founder Agreement for a period of 15 years following the execution of the License Agreement (whether or not the Founder Agreement is terminated), subject to termination provisions contained in the License Agreement.